tldr-pages/tldr/pages/common/php.md

 # php

-> PHP Command Line Interface 'CLI'.
+> PHP command line interface.

 - Parse and execute a file: